 There is a favourable net external interest variance of \$695,000, which has been due to achieving favourable interest margins on both external debt and short-term investments.
 This is equivalent to 3.5% of annual net interest.
-It is recommended that rather than transfer this surplus to offset debt, Council approves this favourable interest variance to be placed in an Interest Reserve to manage future interest rate exposures.
-This will allow some flexibility to manage net interest budgets (and setting of rates) in the event market interest rates increase faster than forecast.
-This change is proposed recognising the relative uncertainty of interest rate movements over the next few years and its impact on the high debt levels of TCC.

 Surplus before Tax